okozelsk/NET/Readme.md

 ## Overview of the main implemented components
-Components are listed in order from elementar to complex.
+(listed from elementary to composite)

 ### Signal generators
 |Component|Description|